 In the interior of the cell, disulphide bridges between cysteine residue within a polypeptide support.
 Insulin is a good example of a crosslinked protein.
 Two of its separate peptide chains are linked by a pair of disulphide bonds.

 It is commonly used in the manufacture of food flavors.
 For instance, when cysteine reacts with sugar in Mailland reaction, the result is some meat flavor.
 In terms of personal care, cysteine is used for making a permanent wave.
 It is also used to break the disulfide bonds contained in keratin.

-Cysteine is also used as a preventive measure for alcohol.
-It helps to counter the negative effects of alcohol on the human body which include liver damage that subsequently leads to cirrhosis.
-It also helps to lessen cases like hangover's among alcoholics.
+It also helps to lessen cases like hangover’s among alcoholics.
 Cysteine achieves this by counteracting the negative effects of acetaldehyde.
 It facilitates the next metabolism process that converts the harmful acetaldehyde into harmless acetic acid that will not have a negative impact on the health of an alcoholic person.

 It is widely used in experiments in order to investigate molecular structure and dynamics.
 For instance Maleimides will selectively attach to cysteine using Covalent Michael addition.
 Cysteine is also used in other experiments such as EPR’s site-directed spin labeling and paramagnetic enhanced NMR.

 It is also used as an additive to cigarettes.
 It serves to act as an expectorant and also helps to provide glutathione oxidant that is usually deficient in a smoker’s body.